 My research looks at the role of ocean circulation in past climate change, including in particular its impacts on the carbon cycle and the transport of heat across the globe.
-Much of my work involves the hand selection of tiny microfossils (e.g. foraminifera, see image at right) from marine sediment cores, for subsequent purification and geochemical analysis.
+Much of my work involves the hand selection of tiny microfossils (e.g. foraminifera) from marine sediment cores, for subsequent purification and geochemical analysis.
 This work involves field campaigns at sea and on land, for the collection of sedimentary/fossil material using coring devices for example, laboratory work to sort and select microfossils, clean lab techniques for sample preparation and analysis (e.g. by inductively coupled mass spectrometry, ICPMS), and conceptual/numerical modelling of physical and biological processes.

 Ultimately, this research aims to provide a ‘geological’ basis for understanding and modeling the complex interplay between the carbon cycle and ocean–atmosphere dynamics in the climate system.

 To find out more about some of the research that i am involved in, follow the links below:

 What internal feedbacks permitted subtle changes in the seasonality of solar radiation (insolation) to produce global scale climate upheavals?
 What are the implications for ‘climate sensitivity’, and the ‘resilience’ of our Earth System?

 What was the ocean’s role in past abrupt climate change?
 How were the hemispheres connected via teleconnections?
 What impacts were there on the Earth’s biogeochemical cycles and atmospheric CO2 concentrations?

 What was the ocean’s role in atmospheric CO2 change across the last deglaciation, and during past millennial events?
 How have ocean dynamics evolved with changing global and regional climate?
 Are such ‘climate surprises’ possible in the modern climate state?